Zuma graft trial to resume despite deadly S.Africa protests - RFI

 - Stability at stake -

-Monday's hearing will focus on an application by Zuma's legal team to recuse chief prosecutor Billy Downer for allegedly leaking information to the media.
+Monday's hearing will focus on an application by Zuma's legal team for chief prosecutor Billy Downer to remove himself from the case over claims he leaked information to the media.

 "We will argue vigorously for the application to be dismissed," National Prosecuting Authority spokesman Mthunzi Mhaga told AFP.

+Zuma's lawyers claim the virtual format is unconstitutional and have applied for the trial to be adjourned.

+His foundation confirmed on Twitter late Sunday that the ex-president would attend Monday's hearing virtually "for the postponement application of his trial".

-Zuma and his supporters have repeatedly decried all these probes as politically motivated and warned his jailing would spark unrest.
+Zuma and his supporters have repeatedly dismissed all the probes as politically motivated and warned his jailing would spark unrest.

 But they deny being behind the recent turmoil.